Bayonne Bridge: Mid-2010s: Construction of new roadbed

+2020s to present

+Suicide prevention call boxes were installed on the pedestrian walkway in March 2023.
+After they were implemented on the George Washington Bridge in December 2023, the 11 K1 call boxes on the pedestrian path were upgraded to utilize the Knightscope Emergency Management System (KEMS) in March 2024.
+A study is being commenced to potentially upgrade existing suicide equipment, as well as adding equipment to the northbound roadway.
+Upgrades include adding netting to the fences of the pedestrian path, and upgrading call boxes to have increased communication capabilities with the Port Authority Police.

 Traffic

 From January to November 2016, the Bayonne Bridge carried about 4,500 vehicles per day.
 The E-ZPass automatic collection system was used by 91% of drivers for toll payment.
 In 2011, it carried an average of 19,378 vehicles per day, which dropped to a daily average of 15,221 vehicles in 2014 after construction started, and further to 10,840 in 2015.
 The Bayonne Bridge is more lightly trafficked than any other Port Authority crossing.

 In September 2007, MTA Regional Bus Operations began a limited-stop bus route (the S89) that crosses the bridge.
 The route's termini are the Hylan Boulevard bus terminal in Eltingville, Staten Island and the 34th Street Hudson-Bergen Light Rail Station in Bayonne.
-This is the first interstate bus service offered by the MTA.
+This is the first interstate bus service offered by the Metropolitan Transportation Authority.